 We use google analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate your use of our website and compile reports for us on activity on it.

 Google stores the information collected by the cookie on servers in the United States.
+People First has ensured that the states where the servers are held have sufficient protections in place to meet GDPR stipulations.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
-Google will not associate your IP address with any other data held by Google.
+Google will not associate your IP address with any other of your personal data held by them.